 - Averted with King's Quest IV: The Perils Of Rosella.
 The game was well-received at the time of its release by both male and female fans and got mostly positive reviews from critics, with praise given to the advanced (for the time) graphics and being one of the first games with a sound card support and one of the first games with a female protagonist.
 King's Quest VII: The Princeless Bride, which stars Princess Rosella and Queen Valanice, got a mixed reception, but the game had no trouble earning male fans as well as female fans.
 (On the other hand, the most poorly-received installment, King's Quest: Mask of Eternity, features a male protagonist.)
 Rosella and Valanice are both well-liked by the majority of the King's Quest fandom and have proven to be no less popular than Graham and Alexander.

-- The entire character of Sarah Kerrigan aka "The Queen of Blades" from the Starcraft franchise is kept focused on the character herself and less on her gender being relevant, leading to most of the scenes involving her during her own campaign focusing on her power and inner struggle with becoming a Zerg along with her drive for revenge to kill Arcturus Mengsk.
+- The entire character of Sarah Kerrigan aka "The Queen of Blades" from StarCraft is kept focused on the character herself and less on her gender being relevant, leading to most of the scenes involving her during her own campaign focusing on her power and inner struggle with becoming a Zerg along with her drive for revenge to kill Arcturus Mengsk.
 Even her body design was given less attention to female form and more to an athletic build to attribute the fact that she is indeed skilled.

-- Splatoon advertising puts an emphasis on the female inkling, the female inkling was created first, the world seems matriarchal, a majority of fans use the female inkling (even males), and two of the main NPCs (Callie and Marie) are women.
+- Splatoon advertising puts an emphasis on the female inkling, the female inkling was created first, a majority of fans use the female inkling (even males), and two of the main NPCs (Callie and Marie) are women.
 There were even thoughts to only use female inklings due to the lack of strong female protagonists in gaming.
 Despite this the game became a huge Sleeper Hit for Nintendo.

 - Hakuouki has a decent-sized male fanbase, despite being a dating sim aimed at young women about The Ingenue finding love with a handsome, protective samurai.
 Presumably it helps that this is taking place amidst The Shinsengumi against the backdrop of the Boshin War, and both the VN and its anime adaptation pay at least as much attention to the samurai politics and warfare involved as they do to the romance.
 It's safe to say that Hakuouki's success paved the way for more otome games to be localized into English.

-- The phenomenon of My Little Pony: Friendship Is Magic breaking out of the ghetto is referenced in the "Pony Time" episode of commodoreHUSTLE.
+- The phenomenon of My Little Pony Friendship Is Magic breaking out of the ghetto is referenced in the "Pony Time" episode of commodoreHUSTLE.
 Matt is already a fan, and is trying to convince the rest of the crew (four late-20s men and one late-20s Tom Boy) to give it a shot.

 Matt: Lauren Faust is a straight-up genius of our modern age.Graham: OK, I grant you the show looks very cute, but... it is a kids' show.
 You know that, right?James: Yeah, a girly kids' show, for girls and kids and kid girls.